|

 state courts, and even federal courts, to make use of the experience and

+expert knowledge of the board.
 Water Code section 2000 provides that

 "[i]n any suit brought in any court of competent jurisdiction in this